SzymonNowakowski/DMRnet/README.md

 1. `C` is a strict superset of `A`.

-   Then if treated naively, `DMRnet(...)` when constructing a model would throw an error, because we would end up with `NaN` values in a column dedicated to this superflous factor level (to be exact, it would happen when a columns gets normalized).
+   Then if treated naively, `DMRnet(...)` when constructing a model would throw an error, because we would end up with `NaN` values in a column dedicated to this superfluous factor level (to be exact, it would happen when a columns gets normalized).

    The solution to that is very simple.
 Before the model gets constructed in `DMRnet` we recalculate the factor level set, `C_new`.
 Then `C_new=A`.